marcusjoshm/FLIM-FRET-analysis/README.md

 - **Calibration File**: The `calibration.csv` file can be placed in either the project directory or the input directory, with input directory taking precedence if both exist
 - **Flexible Organization**: You can organize your subdirectories however makes sense for your workflow - by experiment, condition, sample, region, etc.
 - **File Naming**: While there's no strict naming requirement, consistent patterns help (e.g., R_1_s2.bin where 1 is the region number and 2 is the sample number)
-- **Filename Simplification**: When using the `--simplify-filenames` option, the script automatically detects your directory structure and handles naming accordingly

 ## Usage